sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_04_develop_unit_tests_xunit.md

 1. In the Chat view, select the **Set Mode** button, and then select **Agent**.

+    > **IMPORTANT**: When you use the Chat view in agent mode, GitHub Copilot may make multiple premium requests to complete a single task.
+Premium requests can be used by user-initiated prompts and follow-up actions Copilot takes on your behalf.
+The total number of premium requests used is based on the complexity of the task, the number of steps involved, and the model selected.

 1. To start an automated task that creates a test class for the JsonLoanRepository.GetLoan method, enter the following prompt:

     ```plaintext